Daaanieell/UI-Research-WS-2/README.md

 ![UI_document_panel_settings](images/image-9.png)

-9. You will now have a health bar and a name above the player, good job!
+9. You will now have a health bar and a name above the NPC, good job!
 To get some actual logic for the health bar you will need a health bar script, it will reside in the Scripts-folder.
 (HealthBar.cs)

 <a id="step-5"></a>
 ### 🔫 Step 5: Weapon Selector
-In this step, you will create a Weapon Selector that allows you to change the weapon in the player's hand directly from the Scene view.
+In this step, you will create a Weapon Selector that allows you to change the weapon in the NPC's hand directly from the Scene view.
-This tool will make it easier for designers to test and adjust configurations during the development phase without needing to enter Play Mode every time.
+This tool will make it easier for designers to test and adjust configurations during the development phase.

 ![weapon_selector_wireframe](images/image.png)